JINO-ROHIT/tachyon/README.md

 uv sync
 ```

-2. first convert the weights from safetensors.
+2. first convert the weights from safetensors to tach format.

 ```
 python3 scripts/convert_weight.py <Qwen/Qwen3-0.6B>
 ```

+After this step you get two files -
+- a .tach format model weight file.
+- a metadata.json containing layer wise size, offsets and the config for the llm.